-1 Select Start > Control Panel > Network Connections.

-- 2 Right-click the Local Area Connection with the device name TAP-Win 32 Adapter, then select Properties. - 3 Click Configure, then select the Advanced tab. - 4 Select Media Status and set the value to Always Connected. - 5 Click OK.
+- 1 Select Start > Control Panel > Network Connections. - 2 Right-click the Local Area Connection with the device name TAP-Win 32 Adapter, then select Properties. - 3 Click Configure, then select the Advanced tab. - 4 Select Media Status and set the value to Always Connected. - 5 Click OK.

-B.5 The SSL VPN Applet Fails to Download on a SLED 11 64-bit Machine
+B.5 The SSL VPN Applet Fails to Download on a SLED 11 64-Bit Machine

-If you are using a SUSE Linux Enterprise Desktop (SLED) 11 64-bit machine, the SSL VPN applet might fail to download after logging in, and a blank page is displayed to you.
-This is because SSL VPN fails to load the page as if the browser fails to find the appropriate JRE plug-in installed on the client machine.
+On a SUSE Linux Enterprise Desktop (SLED) 11 64-bit machine, the SSL VPN applet might fail to download after log into the SSL VPN client.
+It displays a blank page because the browser fails to find the appropriate JRE plug-in installed on the client machine.

-To work around the problem
+To work around the issue,

-1 Specify the following command to check if JRE plug-in is installed:
+1 Run the following command to check if JRE plug-in is installed: